mansurarief/LLM_ePuskesmas/README.md

 **Audio quality issues**
 - Adjust microphone levels in system settings
 - Choose higher audio quality in extension settings
-- Ensure stable connection (local or internet) for processing
+- Ensure stable internet connection for processing

+**Summary not inserting**
+- Check that the content script is loaded on the page
+- Refresh the page and try again
+- Verify the page has form fields that match the expected selectors

 ### Getting Help
 If you encounter issues: